franpandol/eth-board/README.md

 The script reads the contract address from a file named contract-address.json located in the `contracts_build/` directory.

+`encrypt_cli.js``

+This CLI tool allows users to:

+Generate RSA key pairs.
+Register a new recipient with their public key.
+Encrypt a message using a recipient's public key.

 ## Setup and Usage
 ### Prerequisites: